-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - All other businesses other than nightclubs and events with more than 50 people.

-PHASE 4: — earliest expected date based on current data trends: July 6.
+Phase 4 — earliest expected date based on current data trends: July 6

 What will be allowed:

-- Public interactions will be allowed to resume — though physical distancing should still be observed.
+- Public interactions will be allowed to resume, though physical distancing should still be observed.

 - All recreational activity can resume